 Once you take stock of your budget, take a look at your operating costs.
 Do you have any excess expenditures you can do without?
 Decide which services and operations are absolutely necessary for the daily operation of your business, and cut the rest.

-If you continue to use a business credit line or business credit card to make purchases, you’ll continue to worry about how you’re going to pay it off later.
-This method will force you to only buy what you can afford to pay for in cash.
-Paying with cash or cash equivalents such as checks helps to eliminate procuring new business debt and prevents you from letting existing debt increase.
+If you continue to use a business line of credit or business credit card to make purchases, your debt will only increase—and you’ll continue to worry about how you’re going to pay it off.
+By allocating a certain amount of cash each month, as dictated by you budget, and sticking to it, you’ll only be able to buy what you can truly afford.
+Paying with cash or cash equivalents such as checks helps to eliminate procuring new business debt and prevents you from letting your existing debt increase.

 This option might not be suitable for everyone—if you plan to restructure your debt (see below) you want to have as much cash on hand to look good to lenders.
 Carefully consider this method before making it a pillar of your debt elimination goals.